-□ Teaching day: Toothpicks and/or CuisenaireTM rods. ☐ Practice paragraph day: All the fixings for a peanut butter and jelly sandwich. ☐ Brainstorming day: Digital camera or smart phone
+- □ Teaching day: Toothpicks and/or Cuisenaire[TM] rods. - □ Practice paragraph day: All the fixings for a peanut butter and jelly sandwich. - □ Brainstorming day: Camera and film.

-- ☐ Game: "Duplicating a Design" - 1.
-Student sits back to back with you (or a sibling). - 2.
+□ Game: "Duplicating a Design."

+- 1. Student sits back to back with you (or a sibling). - 2.
 One will create a simple design using toothpicks or Cuisenaire rods. - 3.
 As she lays down each toothpick or rod, she verbally explains how she positions it, directing you to do the same.
 For example, "Set down the toothpick so it lies horizontally on the table."
-"Place a toothpick vertically below the first toothpick so it touches it and forms a 'T.'" - 4.
+"Place a toothpick vertically below the first toothpick so it touches it and forms a 'T." - 4.
 You attempt to duplicate the design as she continues building, following her directions (one step at a time). - 5.
 The student should make a design using a minimum of 6 steps. - 6.
 Partners may switch roles and play the game several times. - 7.
-Students learn the value of giving careful, specific instructions. - □ Define informative writing.
+Students learn the value of giving careful, specific instructions.

+□ Define informative writing.